still-js/core/README.md

 npx still init
 ```

-After initiating the project the framework structure and files are download to the folder.
+After initiating, the project the framework structure and files are download to the folder.

 <br>